Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Model-Predictive Control of SCRs Using Physics-informed Surrogates

 The pressures $\bs{u}_\ind{filt}$ are calculated from the sampled pressure trajectories $\bs{u}$ using the identified pressure controller model

 further described in \sect{sec_param_ident}.
 The current measured pressure $\bs{u}_\ind{meas}$ is used as the initial value for filtering.

 The parameters for the \ac{nempc} algorithm, along with the weighting matrices $\boldsymbol{Q}$ and $\boldsymbol{R}$, were optimized through Bayesian optimization in simulation.
 Specifically, the entire control loop was simulated in Matlab, using the first-principles Cosserat rod model to simulate the real-world \ac{scr} and calling the Python implementation of the \ac{nempc} from Matlab.
 In the first optimization step, the \ac{nempc} algorithm parameters were optimized on a setpoint control and a trajectory tracking task using the \ac{rmse} of the normalized states as cost.
 The tuned parameters are the quota of parents and strangers, the mutation probability, the number of segments, the mutation-noise scaling factor, the scaling factor of the $\bs{R}$ matrix, and whether the first knot of the input trajectories is fixed to the previous control input.
 By normalizing the states, it was ensured that each state would contribute similarly.
 The prediction horizon was set to $N=8$ and the number of particles to 1000, as this was the maximum horizon achievable while maintaining real-time capability.
-The best-performing configuration was found to be one segment, with a non-fixed first knot, as shown in \figref{fig_NEMPC_explainer}\,b.
+The best-performing configuration was found to be one segment, with a non-fixed first knot, as shown in \figref{fig_NEMPC_explainer}b.
 The remaining parameters are listed in Table~\ref{tab:mpc_param}.
 Note that the \ac{nempc} parameters needed to be adapted heuristically to achieve the real-world control results in \sect{sec_mpc_exp_real}.
 For example, the mutation noise factor needs to be lowered to counteract the significantly higher errors due to modelling inaccuracies.
 The adapted values are added in brackets.

 In the second optimization step, the state weights $Q_{i,i}$ were optimized using the same combined setpoint control and trajectory-tracking task and the tuned \ac{nempc} parameters.
-To reduce the number of parameters, the weights for internal force, moment, velocity, and angular velocity were applied across all three spatial directions and seven segments, with the exception of the forces in the z-direction, which used a different weight (see Table~\ref{tab:mpc_param}).
+To reduce the number of parameters, the weights for internal force, moment, velocity, and angular velocity were applied across all three spatial directions and seven segments, with the exception of forces in the z direction (see Table~\ref{tab:mpc_param}).